SAP-samples/cloud-btp-cli-api-codejam/CEI.md

 That makes sense, we haven't added any of our own contacts yet.
 Let's do that now.

-👉 Now invoke the script via the `addcontact` symbolic link, for the "software" division directory name, and specify a new contact "me@example.com":
+👉 Now invoke the script via the `addcontact` symbolic link, for the `software` division directory name, and specify a new contact `me@example.com`:

 ```bash
 addcontact software me@example.com